pangqiao/zencart/README.md

 sitemapXML(v1.3.8-v1.5.1)
 zen-cart-vChinese-simplified-utf8
 ```
-All the plugins are fully debugged.
+All the plugins are fully merged and debugged.
 List some plugins in Admin:
 ![admin](https://github.com/pangqiao/zencart/blob/master/images/Admin.jpg)

 This is the product detailed page after merging image handler, GPE, product tag etc.